-Prerequisite: Satisfactory evidence of entry level writing/reading skills based on assessment testing scores, and/or completion of the developmental English program with a minimum grade of C.
+Prerequisite: Satisfactory evidence of entry level writing/reading skills based on assessment testing scores, and/or completion of the

 PSY-0216 Social Psychology

 This course is a systematic introduction to theory and research on the ways social factors influence individual and group behavior.
 This course examines attitudes, social perception, the establishment of norms, conformity, leadership, group dynamics, emphasizing their effects on the individual.